TunnRL/TunnRL_TBM_maintenance/README.md

 You can run the functionality in this repo in two ways.

 1. Clone the repo, install the right Python version, set up the environment, and then finally run scripts the standard way.
 This way you can also change and inspect the code underway.
+Go to: [Setup - the standard way](#setup---the-standard-way)
 2. A quicker way to run the functionality is to pull a built `docker image` from `docker hub`, start a container from the image and run the implemented functionality.
 A docker container has similiraties with an executable application file, and contain a filesystem, all dependencies, code and hardware settings.
 If you use this docker image to run the functionality you will be able to reproduce our results, also taking care of operation system and hardware drivers.
-The docker image has got its own DOI.
 This is a good way to run experiments on a HPC machine.
+Go to: [Setup and run - the Docker way](#setup-and-run---the-docker-way)

 Below we describe how you can setup and run the functionality in these two ways, but first we give you a general overview of the principles of training this RL-agent.